ehildt/acap/README.md

 </h1>
 </br>

 **ACAP** offers a ready-to-use setup for easy initialization.
 It utilizes a config.yml file instead of relying solely on system environment variables, while still allowing you to set them if necessary.
-When using ACAP in Docker or K8S, you can easily map the config.yml file through the volumes.
-In the container, the config.yml file is located at `/app/dist/config/config-yml/config.yml` and for simplicity has been aliased as `/app/config.yml`.
+When using ACAP in Docker or K8S, you can easily map the config.yml file through the volumes `/app/config.yml`.

 The config.yml file contains default presets that make it easier to create a container for local development.